aryancodes1/Entangl/README.md

 # Entangl - Quantum-Enhanced Deepfake Detection System

 ## Overview

 Entangl is an advanced deepfake detection system that combines classical machine learning with quantum computing to identify manipulated videos and images.
 The system leverages **TensorFlow Quantum (TFQ)** to create a hybrid classical-quantum neural network that can detect subtle patterns in facial features that indicate deepfake manipulation.
+In addition to deepfake detection, Entangl also includes an integrated **AI Fact Checker** that analyzes textual claims, verifies them against trusted sources, and provides structured truth assessments.

 ## 🧬 Quantum Model Architecture